Limoncello: Popularity

 Limoncello is the second-most popular liqueur in Italy after Campari.

 Serving

-Limoncello is traditionally served chilled as an after-dinner digestivo.
-Along the Sorrentine Peninsula and the Amalfi Coast, it is usually served in small ceramic glasses that are also chilled.
-This tradition has been carried into other parts of Italy.
+Limoncello is traditionally served chilled as an after-dinner digestif.

+It can also be served as a spritz by mixing it with Prosecco or Diet Tonic water.
+With Limoncello originating from the Amalfi Coast, it is sometimes known as an Amalfi spritz when mixed with Lemonade soda water.

 Alcohol content

-Alcohol content can vary widely, especially among homemade variants, but the typical alcohol content is about 30% by volume.
+Alcohol content can vary widely, especially among homemade variants, but the typical alcohol content is about 30% (+/-3%) by volume.

 Variants

 Many variations of limoncello are also available.
 These include arancello (flavored with oranges), agrumello (flavored with mixed citrus), pistachiocello (flavored with pistachio nuts), meloncello (flavored with cantaloupe), and fragoncello (flavored with strawberry).
 A version made with milk instead of simple syrup also exists, known as crema di limoncello and is often less alcoholic, at around 17% alcohol content by volume.